Campervan Security - How to feel Secure in your Van

 - Close curtains/blinds - This may seem obvious but thieves can easily look through windows and see if there is anything worth stealing.
 Get into the habit of shutting them every time you go out.

-- Hide valuables - Again, may seem obvious but leave your laptop, wallet, passports etc on show when you go out.
+- Hide valuables - Again, may seem obvious but don't leave your laptop, wallet, passports etc on show when you go out.
 If you don’t have a safe then put them somewhere out of sight and ideally not easily accessible.

 - Park up in a safe place - You sometimes need to use your intuition on this but if it doesn’t feel right then don’t leave your van there.
 If there are any signs of broken glass or vehicle debris then it’s probably not safe.